Adaptive Submodular Influence Maximization with Myopic Feedback: Introduction

 Graphs are useful models for specifying relationships within a collection of objects.
 Numerous real-life situations could be represented as nodes linked by edges, including social, biological or computer networks.
 Discovering the most influential nodes in such networks has been the objective of considerable research in ML and AI communities.
 One of the most practical applications is that of \emph{product placement} or \textit{viral marketing}.
 Consider a directed social network in which nodes correspond to potential customers.
 If a customer owns a product then he can recommend it to his friends, according to a given diffusion model that simulates the \emph{word-of-mouth} effect.
 Given a fixed budget, our objective is to select a set of customers to give a product for free, in order to \textit{maximize the spread of influence through the network}, i.e., to maximize the number of people that will finally buy this product.

-Influence maximization (IM) in social networks was first studied by \citet{Domingos01}. \citet{kdd/KempeKT03} reformulated influence maximization as a discrete optimization problem by introducing two diffusion models: \textit{Independent Cascade} (IC) and \textit{Linear Threshold} (LT) model.
+Influence maximization (IM) in social networks was first studied by \citet{Domingos01}. \citet{kdd/KempeKT03} reformulated IM as a discrete optimization problem by introducing two diffusion models: \textit{Independent Cascade} (IC) and \textit{Linear Threshold} (LT) model.
 They demonstrated that finding an optimal set of at most $k$ seed nodes, with $k$ to represent our budget, that maximizes influence in the network is NP-hard under both diffusion models.
 Nevertheless, they proved that the utility function to maximize, which is the \textit{expected} number of influenced nodes, is \textit{monotone} and \textit{submodular}.
-These properties in conjunction with the results of \citet{Nemhauser78a} imply that the \textit{greedy strategy} is guaranteed to provide a $(1 - 1/e)$-approximation of the optimal set. \citet{Feige98} highlighted that this result is tight if $P\neq NP$, and considered as near-optimal \cite{Nemhauser78b,Vondrak10}.
-The aforementioned seminal works have inspired a large part of other research works, either to provide alternative frameworks \cite{Wang:2010,Lu:2013,AslayBBB14,kdd/HeK16,TangY16}, or to speed up the greedy algorithm via heuristics providing theoretical results \cite{Chen:2009,Goyal:2011,Borgs:2014} or scalability guarantees \cite{Leskovec:2007,Jung:2012,Kim:2013}.
+These properties in conjunction with the results of \citet{Nemhauser78a} imply that the \textit{greedy strategy} is guaranteed to be a $(1-1/e)$-approximation of the optimal set. \citet{Feige98} highlighted that this is the best possible approximation guarantee, and considered as near-optimal \citep{Nemhauser78b, Vondrak10}.
+These seminal works have inspired a large part of other research works, either to provide alternative frameworks \citep{Wang:2010,Lu:2013,AslayBBB14,kdd/HeK16,TangY16}, or to speed up the greedy algorithm via heuristics providing theoretical results \citep{Chen:2009, Goyal:2011,Borgs:2014, rossi:hal-01672970} or scalability guarantees \citep{Leskovec:2007,Jung:2012,Kim:2013}.